 We ask individual users to identify themselves and to specify the information requested to be accessed, corrected, or erased before processing such requests, and we may decline to process requests that are unreasonably repetitive and vexatious, require disproportionate technical effort (for instance, requests concerning information residing on backup tapes), jeopardize the privacy of others, or would be extremely impractical, or for which access is not otherwise required.
 In any case where we provide information access and correction, we perform this service free of charge, except if doing so would require a disproportionate effort.
 However, we will not charge you for the making of the request or to correct, update, or erase your Personal Information.

-If you have any questions or concerns regarding the way in which your Personal Information is being processed or you want to exercise your rights above, please contact the Student Parachute data privacy officer, who serves data protection contact, our and can be contacted at firstname.lastname@example.org.
+If you have any questions or concerns regarding the way in which your Personal Information is being processed or you want to exercise your rights above, please contact the Student Parachute data privacy officer, who serves as our data protection contact and can be contacted at firstname.lastname@example.org.

 For further information about the privacy rights of Australia residents, please visit the website of the Office of the Australian Information Commissioner at www.oaic.gov.au.